Connector support

 Separate supported local paths from future integration candidates.

 Open Transit RT uses explicit adapters for vehicle telemetry, prediction, validation, monitoring, and discovery workflows.
-Review the current path before connecting real systems.
+Review configured instances separately from examples before connecting real systems.

 Works Today For Local Or Self-Hosted Evaluation